zufuliu/notepad4/readme.md

 * Improved support for NFO ANSI art
 * Support replacing Windows Notepad using a clean, unintuitive registry-based method
 * Support [adding Notepad2 to Windows explorer context menu](https://github.com/zufuliu/notepad2/wiki/Open-with-Notepad2)
-* Support rendering using Direct2D DirectWrite, and swicth between GDI and Direct2D.
+* Support rendering using Direct2D DirectWrite, and switch between GDI and Direct2D.
 * Support bidirectional, useful for Arabic and Hebrew.
 * Support using fractional font size.
 * Other various major or minor changes and tweaks